 2. Create your brand

 As a freelance photographer, you would be working on creating and enhancing the brand equity of your clients through various creative mediums and projects.
 What better way to prove it than to build your brand to present your photography portfolio.
 Creating your logo is the first step to establishing your brand.
 Follow this through with a consistent visual language for your portfolio website, resume, and even your business card.
+Here is the guide for how to make a resume website.

 3. Start a Blog